kmouelouel/Popular_Movies_Android_App_stage2/README.md

 >in the Stage 2, we added more information to the movie details view which had a list of movie trailers and reviews, and the possibility to make the movie favorite by clicking on favorite icon .

->showing the favorites collection movies in the main view by selecting "favorites" option in the setting menu.
+>showing the favorites collection movies in the main view by selecting "favorites" option in the settings' menu.

 This project was developed as a part of [Android Developer Nanodegree] https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801